dragosroua/php-steem-tools/README.md

-Steem Api Tools
+PHP Steem Tools
 =========================

-A collection of PHP tools to interact with the [Steem](https://github.com/steemit/steem) blockchain. **Steem Api Tools** is in a very early stage.
+A collection of PHP tools to interact with the [Steem](https://github.com/steemit/steem) blockchain. **PHP Steem Tools** is in a very early stage.

 Features
 --------